Skip to main content

 Organize the literature

 As you read and take notes on your articles, make sure to keep your sources organized.
-You can organize your literature according to themes, subtopics, or categories, whatever helps you to later outline the layout of your literature review.
+In Litmaps, you can do this by Tagging articles according to themes, subtopics, or categories.

 Write the literature review